rhinoswirl/webostv-research/self-troubleshoot/factory-reset.md

 # Factory Reset / First Start

-Did your TV just opened the first use app by itself after some changes you've made?
-It happened to me after making some changes to the filesystem while doing my research.

-The TV checks if it is properly initialized by checking if `/var/luna/preferences/ran-firstuse` exists.
+The TV is "kinda" able to self troubleshoot itself and trigger a factory reset when certain conditions are met.

-If that file does not exist, the TV will display the First-Time Setup screen.
+The TV will display the First-Time Setup screen if if `/var/luna/preferences/ran-firstuse` does not exists.

-There are several situations on how this can happen, the most common being the user clicking the factory reset option in settings.
+There are several situations that can lead to the absense of `/var/luna/preferences/ran-firstuse`, the most common being the user clicking the factory reset option in settings.

 However, the TV may send you back to this screen after a boot if the following situations occurr:

 - Lack of space for the db8 maindb
-- db8 maindb is corrupted or luna is not running
+- db8 maindb is corrupted
+- ls-hubd not running on startup

 The database is checked by `/etc/init/db8-maindb.conf`.